linda2020130/Business-Analytics-Forecasting/Notes.md

 <h3 id="AR">b.
 Autoregressive(AR)</h3>

+> We forecast the variable of interest (e.g. y_t or e_t)using a linear combination of past p values of the variable.
+The term autoregression indicates that it is a regression of the variable against itself.

 * Assumption: Demand is stable(no trend/seasonality)
 * Usage:
     1. **Forecasting**: to forecast time series that do not have trend and seasonality.